This Isn't Another AI Consult

 # What You Actually Get

 Between sessions, Andrew researches what came up in your conversations.
-Not a generic reading list, the programme adapts to the room, not the other way around.
+The programme adapts to the room, not the other way around.

 # The Roundtable Topics